Ukraine-Russia crisis: What to know amid a push for a summit

 Italian media have been carrying interviews with Italians in Ukraine who have indicated a reluctance to leave because they have businesses, including restaurants, or are married to Ukrainians.

-Foreign Minister Luigi Di Maio said in Brussels that the the Italian embassy in Kyiv is also carrying out rehearsals for evacuating its personnel, in case the country needs to take that step.
+Foreign Minister Luigi Di Maio said in Brussels that the Italian embassy in Kyiv is also carrying out rehearsals for evacuating its personnel in case the country needs to take that step.

 For now the the embassy remains fully operative “because we believe in diplomacy and we want to give a clear signal of closeness to the Ukrainian people,’’ Di Maio said.

-Vladimir Isachenkov in Moscow; Yuras Karmanau and Lori Hinnant in Kyiv, Ukraine; Jill Lawless in London; Lorne Cook in Brussels, Frances D’Emilio in Rome and Angela Charlton in Paris contributed to this report.
+Vladimir Isachenkov in Moscow; Yuras Karmanau and Lori Hinnant in Kyiv, Ukraine; Jill Lawless and Danica Kirka in London; Lorne Cook in Brussels, Frances D’Emilio in Rome and Angela Charlton in Paris contributed to this report.

 Follow all AP stories on the tensions over Ukraine at https://apnews.com/hub/russia-ukraine.